kwpid/bl-test/README.md

 - Dummy model with attachments
 - Sword models in ReplicatedStorage
 - Parry animations
-- AssetManager folder in ReplicatedStorage with Dash animation
+- (Optional) AssetManager folder in ReplicatedStorage with Dash animation

 ## Setup Instructions